Signs of Oral Cancer You Should Never Ignore

 The five-year survival rate for early-stage lip tumours is 93 per cent; for those afflicting the mouth or tongue, it’s roughly 75 per cent.
 The stage at which oral cancer is caught makes a big difference.
 Dentists, who check on areas you can’t easily see, are trained to flag red patches, white patches and other initial symptoms.

-You can watch for signs yourself, too: they may include mouth pain, a lump or sore that doesn’t heal, earaches, swollen gums, blood in the saliva, loose teeth, voice hoarseness or difficulty swallowing.
+You can watch for oral cancer symptoms yourself, too: they may include mouth pain, a lump or sore that doesn’t heal, earaches, swollen gums, blood in the saliva, loose teeth, voice hoarseness or difficulty swallowing.

 Branislav Bystricky of the European Society for Medical Oncology recommends seeing a doctor if any of these problems last for more than three weeks.
 He adds that it isn’t unusual for a relatively small, subtle mouth tumour to be accompanied by noticeably swollen lymph glands.
 “This swelling can sometimes be detected by patients; it shows up as lumps in the neck or under the chin that are enlarging or that don’t disappear after a course of antibiotics,” he says.